When the Wheels Came Off: The History of Bob Dylan in the ’80s

 Unfortunately, things would get worse before they got better.
 Dylan's next studio release, Down in the Groove, had a particularly torturous birth, limping along half-heartedly through an assortment of recording sessions before being shunted into limbo by execs at his longtime label, Columbia Records, who'd seemingly lost faith in his ability to craft compelling albums.
 And they were in pretty good company, too: The "studio problem" that Gilmore referred to during the Knocked Out Loaded sessions continued here, as Dylan recorded 'Groove' in a long list of studios with an equally impressive list of musicians, but without much in the way of interesting material.

-Whether or not they lived up to the expectations he'd created with his best work, the songs on Down in the Groove were what he had to offer at the moment -- covers and all.
-"There's no rule that claims anyone must write their own songs," he reasonably argued in 1988.
+Whether or not they lived up to the expectations he'd created with his best work, the songs on Down in the Groove were what he had to offer at the moment – covers and all.
+"There's no rule that claims anyone must write their own songs," he reasonably argued in Bob Dylan: Performance Artist 1986-1990 and Beyond.
 "And I do.
 I write a lot of songs.
 But so what, you know?
 You could take another song somebody else has written and make it yours.
 I'm not saying I made a definitive version of anything with this last record, but I liked the songs."

 More importantly, said Dylan, his own songs weren't flowing as freely as they used to.
 "Every so often you've got to sing songs that're out there," he noted.
 "Writing is such an isolated thing.
 You're in such an isolated frame of mind.
 You have to get into or be in that place.
 In the old days, I could get into it real quick I can't get to it like that no more."

 Dylan's renewed mojo spilled over to his solo career, too, which closed the decade on a triumphant high note; his next studio album, released in the fall of 1989, was Oh Mercy, a Daniel Lanois-produced set of new originals that returned him to the Top 40 – as well as to critics' good graces, where he's stayed more or less ever since.